pfmiles/dropincc.java/README.md

 That's it, dropincc.java, a new parser generator which you have never seen.
 It is not just 'yet another compiler compiler', because there is already a whole bunch of tools to do such kind of general purposed parser generation.
 It is aimed to help you create DSLs in java.
 Which is a neglected topic in java community.

 Oops..
-I almost forgot, in order to make the example code above run, all you need to do is put the dropincc.java's jar file in your classpath, no other dependencies.
+I almost forgot, in order to make the example code above run, all you need to do is put the dropincc.java's [jar file](https://github.com/downloads/pfmiles/dropincc.java/dropincc.java-0.1.0.jar) in your classpath, no other dependencies.

 More examples and documentation coming soon...
 You could explore the [wiki page](https://github.com/pfmiles/dropincc.java/wiki) or my [blog](http://pfmiles.github.com/blog/category/dropincc/) to find more information.

 ### Mail list and discussion forum

 * [Dropincc Forum](http://dropincc-java.1068093.n5.nabble.com/).
 Click "Options > Post by email..." when you entered the forum to get the email address of our mailing list.
+* Feel free to discuss about dropincc.java and I'll reply ASAP.

 ### NOTES